 - Chevron B28 [28-74-02] (Dennis Leech): See full history: Chevron B28 74-02.

 - Chevron B35 [35-76-05?]
-(Ian Grob): New to Fred Opert Racing for Formula 2 in 1976, and used by Juan Cochesa for the opening four races of season, until he failed to qualify at Salzburgring.
-Then driven by Jean-Pierre Jarier at Pau, and later in the season by Hans Binder, Hans Meier, Jacques Laffite, Rolf Stommelen.
+(Ian Grob): New to Fred Opert Racing for Formula 2 in 1976, and used by Juan Cochesa for the opening four races of the season, until he failed to qualify at Salzburgring.
+Jean-Pierre Jarier took over the drive at Pau, and and it was raced later in the season by Hans Binder, Hans Meier, Jacques Laffite and Rolf Stommelen.
 It was then rented by Ian Grob for two races of the Shellsport G8 series at Brands Hatch in October and November.
-The sister car to this was taken out for the Macau GP and sold in New Zealand, so the next time 76-05 was seen was at the start of the 1977 season, prior to the Opert team's second and third B40s being delivered, when it was driven by Keke Rosberg at Silverstone and Hans Royer at Thruxton.
+The sister car to this was taken out for the Macau GP and sold in New Zealand, but the next time 76-05 was seen was at the start of the 1977 F2 season, prior to the Opert team's second and third B40s being delivered, when it was driven by Keke Rosberg at Silverstone and by Hans Royer at Thruxton.
 Subsequent history unknown but a car in France later claimed this identity.

 - March 762 [752-21] (José Maria de Uriarte): Originally intended for Trivellato but not collected so fitted with a F3 rear wing and sold instead to Markus Hotz (Lippoldswilen, Switzerland) for European hillclimbs and Swiss championship events.
 At the beginning of 1976, it was raced by Harald Ertl in the F2 race at Hockenheim, finishing sixth.
 Hotz continued with Swiss championship events but damaged the car, and returned it to the factory in part exchange for a new March 762.
 March sold the 752 on, unrepaired, to Roger Heavens, who rebuilt it as a 762 and intended to fit the turbocharged 1.4-litre Ford Formula 2 engine that Geoff Richardson was developing.
 When the car appeared, in the Shellsport G8 series with Derrick Worthington driving, it used a Richardson BDX instead.
 Also raced in G8 and libre events by José Maria de Uriarte.
 Retained for 1977 and entered by Heavens for Pablo Brea and Hervé Leguellec.
 Taken over by Adrian Russell (Thornton Heath, Surrey) later in 1977, and raced by him in British F1 and libre in 1978.
 Sold to Paul Brooks (Selby, North Yorkshire) for 1979, and raced in libre.
 Subsequent history unknown.